orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

  *  of the package in question and not hardened@gentoo.org.
 ```

-   The message says to communicate with the distro, instead you should send
+   The message says to communicate with the distro.
+Instead, you should send
    an issue request on the oiledmachine-overlay GitHub project page for
    packages obtained from this repo.